SAP-samples/cloud-abap-rap/README.md

 "drafttable": "zd_book_0000",
 </pre>

-## Optional parameters for the node objects
+## Optional parameters for workshop scenarios

 The follwoing parameters have been implemented so that it is possible to create RAP business objects including a mapping (if CDS views are used as a data source) and including assocations and value helps.

-This is usefull if identical objects shall be created for trainings.
+This is usefull if identical objects shall be created for trainings or workshops.

 When using this parameters the json files will become more complicated.
 As a result the use of these parameters is not recommended if you want to develop a single RAP object.
 They will be used in workshops such as TechEd sessions, CodeJams or OpenSAP courses where there is the need to provide participants with complete RAP business objects as a starting point.